stable-packages/store/README.md

 For [`createStore`](#createStore),
-since there is no way to control the load order, they can be called by a newer version of your libary before an older version.
+since there is no way to control the load order, they can be called by a newer version of your library before an older version.
-This means your `initializer` needs to be future proof.
+This means your `initializer` needs to be future-proof.

-To do that, you should fill in the pieces your specific version needs, and carry over whatever currently available.
+To do that, you should fill in the pieces your specific version needs, and carry over whatever is currently available.

 This is only a general guideline, the actual implementation will depend on how you use your store.